 How does Junior Bake Off work?

-Forty of the country’s best junior bakers, aged between nine and 15 will enter the Bake Off tent where their cake-making, biscuit baking, bread and pastry making skills will be tested to the limit.
+Junior Bake Off 2021 will see 16 of the country’s best young bakers, aged between nine and 15, enter the Bake Off tent where their cake-making, biscuit baking, bread and pastry making skills will be tested to the limit.

 Unlike the adult version of Bake Off, the junior editions see the junior bakers face two challenges: the Technical Bake and the Showstopper.